 Getting to Know Who My Kids Have Become

 I find that I’m zipping my lip lately, most often when I’m around our grown children.
-Since both sons live far away, we don’t have the luxury of casual get-togethers in which mundane conversations evolve giving a mother a clue as to what is going on in her children’s lives.
-Although minimal communication is fine when dealing with acquaintances and friends, it doesn’t cut it where my kids are concerned.
+Since both sons live far away, we don’t have the luxury of casual get-togethers in which mundane conversations evolve giving a mother a clue as to what is going on in her kid's lives.
+Although minimal communication is fine when dealing with acquaintances and friends, it doesn’t cut it where my adult children are concerned.